Carcanet Press Logo

 • Reviews

-• Cancer comprises Tom Raworth's writing from September 1970 through May 1971, and was originally to have been published by Harvey Brown's Frontier Press (based in West Newbury, Massachusetts) in 1973.
-When Frontier's funds ran out, the typescript was returned to its author, and the book's opening section, Logbook, was published as a stand-alone volume by Poltroon Press in 1976.
-In the 1980s, Raworth revised the book's other two sections, Journal and Letters (the letters he sent to Edward Dorn from the Yaddo artists' retreat in Saratoga Springs, New York) for separate publication.
-Over fifty years later, Logbook, Journal and Letters are now published together, as the author intended, with the original versions of both the Journal and Letters seeing print for the very first time.
+• Cancer – Tom Raworth’s ‘lost’ book – was originally to have been published by Frontier Press in 1973.
+After Frontier’s funds ran out, the typescript was returned to its author, and its opening section, ‘Logbook’, was published as a standalone volume by Poltroon Press in 1976.
+Revised versions of Cancer’s other two sections were published separately in the 1980s; the original versions of both – the ‘Journal’ as written in the opening months of 1971, and the letters Raworth sent to Edward Dorn in the spring of that year, during his residency at the Yaddo artists’ retreat in Saratoga Springs, New York – are published here for the first time.

 Praise for Tom Raworth 'Brides in the source nail the soap-opera out of doowops?
 And then the parnassians for milfoils without floor-leaders.
 The Raworth loves to hum them toward the endeavour.'